Trick-taking game

-A trick-taking game is a card or tile-based game in which play of a hand centers on a series of finite rounds or units of play, called tricks, which are each evaluated to determine a winner or taker of that trick.
+A trick-taking game is a card- or tile-based game in which play of a hand centers on a series of finite rounds or units of play, called tricks, which are each evaluated to determine a winner or taker of that trick.
 The object of such games then may be closely tied to the number of tricks taken, as in plain-trick games such as contract bridge, whist, and spades, or to the value of the cards contained in taken tricks, as in point-trick games such as pinochle, the tarot family, briscola, and most evasion games like hearts.

 Trick-and-draw games are trick-taking games in which the players can fill up their hands after each trick.
 In most variants, players are free to play any card into a trick in the first phase of the game, but must follow suit as soon as the stock is depleted.
 Trick-avoidance games like reversis or polignac are those in which the aim is to avoid taking some or all tricks.

 The domino game Texas 42 is an example of a trick-taking game that is not a card game.

 History

-The earliest card games were trick-taking games (as evidenced by the rank-and-suit structure) originating from China and spreading westwards during the early part of the second millennium.
+The earliest card games were trick-taking games, as evidenced by the rank-and-suit structure, originating from China and spreading westwards during the early part of the second millennium.
 Michael Dummett noted that these games share various features.
-They were played without trumps, following suit was not required but only the highest card of the suit led wins, rotation was counter-clockwise, they were plain-trick games, and that the pip cards of one or more suit are in reverse order so that the lower cards beat the higher ones.
-Two revolutions occurred in European trick-taking games that would lead to the development of ever more sophisticated card games.
-The first is the invention of trumps (and following suit to contain their power) in the 15th century.
-The second was bidding in the 17th century.
+They were played without trumps, following suit was not required but only the highest card of the suit led wins, rotation was counter-clockwise, they were plain-trick games, and the pip cards of one or more suits were in reverse order so that the lower cards beat the higher ones.

+Two revolutions in European trick-taking games led to the development of ever more sophisticated card games: the invention of trumps, and the requirement of following suit to constrain their power, in the 15th century; and bidding in the 17th century.